 Investing in value may come at the expense of your business returns, but once customers have come to accept the value, returns will far outweigh any initial investments.

-Lesson 2: Acquaint with your customers and Interact with them
+Winning over customers, lesson 2: Acquaint with your customers

 Lesson 3: Offer flexible Options and inform Customers